How to Apply

 - Lead and serve on committees and task forces both within OSCR and in the Division of Student Life, as requested.

-Other duties as assigned by Director and/or Associate Director.
+Other duties as assigned by the Director and/or Associate Director.

-- Master's degree or higher in a relevant field of study.
+- Minimum of a Master's degree in a relevant field of study

-- Familiarity for conduct database systems; particularly the Symplicity Advocate conduct software package.
+- Familiarity with conduct database systems; particularly the Symplicity Advocate conduct software package

-- Knowledge of and experience in residence life, residential education, student conduct, or a related field within student affairs.
-Demonstrated commitment to educationally focused conflict resolution techniques and programs.
+- Knowledge of and experience in residence life, residential education, student conduct, or a related field within student affairs

 - Content expertise in student development and conflict resolution.